ArwenD06/Feat_Ex_Solar_ML/Code.md

 ```

-#### finding_contour(piece, sliced)
+### finding_contour(piece, sliced)
-Purpose: finding the contour of a certain 'blob'
+- Purpose: finding the contour of a certain 'blob'

+- Input:
-Input: piece -> the 'blob' you want to find the contour of, represented as a numpy array
+    * piece -> the 'blob' you want to find the contour of, represented as a numpy array
+- Output:
-Output : contour -> the contour of the 'blob'
+    * contour -> the contour of the 'blob'

 ```python
 def finding_contour(piece, sliced):